notoriousbdg/vrops-dashboard-snapshot_detail/README.md

 ## Support

-This dashboard requires vRealize Operation 8.2 Advanced or Enterprise edition.
+This dashboard requires vRealize Operation 8.2 Advanced or Enterprise edition or vRealize Operations Cloud.

 The older version, which is compatible with vRealize Operations 6.7, 7.0, 7.5, 8.0, and 8.1 is available [here](https://github.com/notoriousbdg/vrops-dashboard-snapshot_detail/tree/vrops-8.1).